Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

 —usually used as a participial adjective they were a very disgruntled crew— Flannery O'Connorangry letters from disgruntled readers

 alien, alienate, disaffect, estrange, sour

-Recent Examples of disgruntle from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'disgruntle'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'disgruntle.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 dis- + gruntle to grumble, from Middle English gruntlen, frequentative of grunten to grunt